-Join Richard Harrington for an in-depth discussion in this video Understanding the LCD status screen on a GoPro HERO, part of GoPro HERO and Session Fundamentals.
+Join Richard Harrington for an in-depth discussion in this video Understanding the LCD status screen on a GoPro HERO, part of Learning to Shoot with the GoPro HERO 4 and Session 4.

 - On the front of all GoPro cameras with the exception of the Session is a LCD status screen.
 This screen is small and you might have a difficult time reading it, but many folks find it useful as it does contain all of the critical information that you need.
 Let's work our way from top to bottom of the screen.
 At the top of the screen, you'll see the actual camera mode that you're shooting in.
 In this particular case, I'm in video mode, but you'll notice as we switch between modes that the icon will update.